Test ID: HBRP Histoplasma capsulatum/Blastomyces species, Molecular Detection, PCR, Varies

 Clinical Information

 Infections with Blastomyces dermatitidis and Histoplasma capsulatum cause a variety of clinical manifestations ranging from self-limited, mild pulmonary illness to potentially life-threatening, disseminated disease.
-Patients at risk for disseminated disease include neonates and immunosuppressed individuals, particularly those with AIDS, hematologic malignancies, or a recent transplant.
-Primary infections are acquired through inhalation of microconidia that are present in the environment.
-In the United States, most cases of blastomycosis and histoplasmosis occur along the Ohio and Mississippi River valleys.
+Primary infections are acquired through inhalation of conidia that are present in the environment.
+In the United States, most cases of blastomycosis and histoplasmosis occur along the Ohio and Mississippi River valleys, although recent studies suggest the geographic area of endemicity may be expanding.

 Interpretation